Summer Ayurveda: Your Complete Pitta Season Survival Guide

 Transitioning Out of Summer

-As summer wanes and early autumn approaches, the Pitta that accumulated during the hot months needs to be actively cleared — otherwise it manifests as autumn skin issues, inflammatory conditions, or emotional irritability.
+As summer wanes and early autumn approaches, the Pitta that accumulated through the hot months needs to be actively cleared.
+Otherwise it shows up as autumn skin issues, inflammatory conditions, emotional irritability.

 Ayurveda calls this Pitta pacification and recommends: